seynur/blog/_posts/2025-09-12-what-is-splunk-query-runner.md

 **2. Updates Time Ranges in the Input File**

-If you’re using dynamic time windows (such as “yesterday to today”), the script can automatically update the `earliest_date` and `latest_date` fields (params timestamp for the dbxquery function if you select true for the param value) in your input CSV file using the helper script `update_dates_for_input_files`.
+If you’re using dynamic time windows (***default***: from "*yesterday* 00:00" to "*today* 00:00"), the script can automatically update the `earliest_date` and `latest_date` fields (params timestamp for the dbxquery function if you select true for the param value) in your input CSV file using the helper script `update_dates_for_input_files`.
 This feature ensures that your searches are always scheduled to run against the most recent data—ideal for daily or hourly jobs.

 If you are using dynamic time windows, such as "yesterday to today," the script can automatically update the `earliest_date` and `latest_date` fields in your input CSV file by using the helper script `update_dates_for_input_files`.
 Additionally, it modifies the parameter used in the **dbxquery** function if you select **true** for the *param* value.
 Please note that the parameters are only valid for the **"%Y-%m-%d %H:%M:%S"** timestamp format.
 If you want to change this format or other details, you will need to modify some code in the `update_dates_for_input_files` script.
 This feature ensures that your searches are always scheduled to run against the most recent data, making it ideal for daily or hourly jobs.